 Here’s the gist of how to paint on and erase photo effects with the PicMonkey mobile app:

-- When you tap the eraser, the effect will cover your entire image.
-Use your fingers to erase it from areas where you don’t want it.
+When you tap the eraser, the effect will cover your entire image.
+Use your fingers (or Apple Pencil, if you’re an iPad user) to erase it from areas where you don’t want it.